This bright, joyful Fresh 48 session celebrates a family of FIVE!

 Keep it simple!
 You’ll probably still be in maternity clothes after delivery.
 Most mamas go home from the hospital still looking around 4-5 months pregnant.
 It takes time for your body to go back to its pre-pregnancy size and shape!
 Black maternity yoga pants with a pretty neutral nursing top photographs well.
 For your hubby, neutral shirts are best, paired with jeans or shorts, depending on the season.
 Comfy clothes are great for kids – make sure they’re in neutrals too for a cohesive, pulled together look!

-In case you’re wondering, yes, I send clients a very detailed what-to-wear guide, including beautiful color combos that work well for parents + newborns + siblings.
+In case you’re wondering, yes, I send clients a very detailed what-to-wear guide, including sample color combos that work well for parents + newborns + siblings.

-5. Most of the session will be delivered in black & white, with a few color photos sprinkled throughout.
+5. Most of your photos will be delivered in black & white, with a few color photos sprinkled throughout.

 Aside from you and your family, the natural focus of your images, there is a lot going on in a typical hospital room.
 You’ve got the bed, IV, machines, the computer, all kinds of equipment on the walls for emergencies, the status board your nurse writes on and extra furniture for guests.
 You’ll also have overnight bags for yourself and your husband, along with a few things for baby laying around.